datacabinet/datacabinet.github.io/Readme.md

     3. Assessment for you to grade answers

-4. Save using File > Save and Checkpoint
+5. Save using File > Save and Checkpoint

-5. Assign to students – in the New > Terminal execute "nbgrader assign chapter0".
-It create a notebook with assignment for students.

-Note: If you attempt assigning to students, and new file is not created, use dash force command.
-This command removes the existing file and creates new one for new version.

-6. To release assignment, in Terminal, execute command "nbgrader release --force chapter0 ".

-You students need to know how to access release shared directory.

-Useful commands in nbgrader (See more info on nbgrader docs):

-* Create assignment by putting the assignment notebooks in proper directory structure

-* Add assignment to database – "nbgrader assignment add chapter0"

-* Add a student to database – "nbgrader db student add [name]"

-You can also list all needed students – "nbgrader db student list [name]"

-* nbgrader assign chapter0

-* nbgrader release chapter0
+6. Go to Formgrader > Click Generate > Click release

+**Collect & Grade assignment:**

+1. Go to Formgrader > Click collect

+2. click the number under Submissions

+3. click the mark under Autograde

 **For student users**

 To access assignments, student needs to install nbgrader extention.
 Follow the same instructions as the instructors.
-Only difference is that the course id and transfer directory needs to be that of the instructor:
+Only difference is that the course id and transfer directory needs to be that of the instructor in the nbgrader|config.py:

     c = get_config()
-    c.NbGrader.course_id = "<course id>"
+    c.Exchnage.course_id = "<Project name>"
-    c.TransferApp.exchange_directory = "/mnt/nfs/<instructor email>/share/<coursename>"
+    c.Exchange.root = "/mnt/nfs/<instructor email>/share/<Project name>"

-To get the assignment, in Terminal, do "nbgrader fetch chapter0".

-When you finish assignment, in Terminal, do "nbgrader validate chapter0".
+To get assignment, they need to click “fetch” first in **Assignents** and open the assignment.
+After they finish the assignment, they just can click submit.

 ## **NBPresent**